Winterflower/winterflower.github.io/README.md

 # thoughtwisps
-The occasional and random thoughts of Camilla Montonen
+The occasional and random thoughts of Camilla Montonen.
+Copyright 2014-2018 Camilla Montonen

 ## Theme